okfn/webstore/doc/index.rst

 Note.
 It might be tempting to use '_asc' and '_desc' instead, but order is relevant and not provided for mixed query argument names in Werkzeug.

+Another useful feature of the views is result counts: any query to a table will have an ``X-Count`` header specifying the number of matching records in the database.

 JSON with Padding / CORS
 ------------------------